elegant-scipy/elegant-scipy/markdown/ch4.markdown

  - ``dct``, ``idct``, ``dst``, ``idst``: Compute the cosine and sine transforms
  - ``fftshift``, ``ifftshift``: Shift the zero-frequency component to the center of the spectrum and back, respectively (more about that soon)
- - ``fftfreq``: Return the Discrete Fourier Transform sample frequencies
+ - ``fftfreq``: Return the discrete Fourier transform sample frequencies

 This is complemented by the following functions in NumPy: